 - History and Philosophy of Science and Medicine

 - Inconsistency in science

-- Eliminativism and pluralism
+- Eliminativism and pluralism about concepts

 - Vickers, P. (2013).
 Understanding Inconsistent Science.
 Oxford: Oxford University Press.

 - Vickers, P (2016).
 Why Kirchhoff's Approximation Works.
 In Gustav Robert Kirchhoff's Treatise “On the Theory of Light Rays” (1882).
 Klaus Hentschel & Ning Yan Zhu World Scientific.

 - Vickers, P. & Bueno, O. (2012).
 Introduction.
 In Is Science Inconsistent?.